Haitian crisis (2018–present): Fils-Aimé government

+In April 2026, the first elements of the UN-authorized Gang Suppression Force (GSF) arrived in Haiti, a team of 400 Chadian troops.
+The GSF was authorized for stronger operations against the gangs compared to the MSS force it replaced, working closely with both the Haitian National Police and the Armed Forces of Haiti.
+By mid-2026 the force remained only partially deployed, at around 20% capacity according to some accounts.
+The Haitian government later urged the UN Security Council for a renewal of the GSF's mandate.

+The GSF has shown progress in reclaiming territory held by gangs in Port-au-Prince, with police reports showing that 75% of the city is under control of gangs, down from an estimated 90%.
+He stated that the territorial gains are being made in preparation for the 2026 elections, which were initially scheduled for August but later changed to December for the first round.
+The National Police and military have also been strengthened, to this end the P4000 program was launched in 2025, aimed at training and recruiting 4,000 police officers within 16 months.
+In an interview with the Hoover Institution in April 2026, Fils-Aimé expressed his confidence in the GSF, saying "the most important thing is that since 2021, this is the first time that the gangs are on the defensive, they are not on the offensive [...] the paradigm has changed, the state is no longer running, it's the bad guys that are now on the run".

+Meanwhile in relatively more stable northern Haiti, the Haitian airline Sunrise Airways inaugurated direct international flights from Cap-Haïtien to Newark Liberty International Airport, and later flights linking Cap-Haïtien to Punta Cana and Santiago de los Caballeros in the Dominican Republic.

 Violence towards the press

 According to the Committee to Protect Journalists, some reporters have been targeted by protesters.
 Reuters journalist Robenson Sanon was wounded during the protests in February 2019 but believes that it was accidental during the melees.
 Journalist Rospide Petion was killed on his way home from the Radio Sans Fin in Port-au-Prince on 10 June 2019 by an unknown gunman.
-Some correspondents filming protests on 9–10 June were targeted by both police and the crowds.
-On 11 October, Néhémie Joseph, another radio journalist critical of the government, was found dead in Mirebalais after receiving death threats.
+Some correspondents filming protests on 9–10 June 2019 were targeted by both police and the crowds.
+On 11 October 2019, Néhémie Joseph, another radio journalist critical of the government, was found dead in Mirebalais after receiving death threats.
 Freelance journalist Vladjimir Legagneur is presumed to have been killed in March 2018 while reporting on gang activity in Grande Ravine.

-On 22 October 2024, SOS Journalists and the Association of Haitian Journalists (AJH) released statements calling upon authorities to take measures to protect journalists threatened by the Viv Ansamm gang coalition led by Jimmy Chérizier.
+On 22 October 2024, SOS Journalists and the Association of Haitian Journalists released statements calling upon authorities to take measures to protect journalists threatened by Viv Ansamm.